jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Ransomware variants
 Based on data from Microsoft Defender
-Experts notifications the top four malware variantsMagniber, Lockbit, Hive, and
+Experts notifications the top four malware variants—Magniber, Lockbit, Hive, and BlackCat—comprised almost two\-thirds of ransomware encounters.
-BlackCatcomprised almost two\-thirds
-of ransomware encounters.
 Magniber ransomware, which is an automated variant without human operation, has been linked